AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-60-Ioc.md

 ## Why It Matters
 From an attacker's side, understanding IOCs helps in operational security — frequently rotating infrastructure, using living-off-the-land techniques to avoid tool-based IOCs, and mimicking legitimate traffic patterns to avoid behavioral IOCs.
 Nation-state actors specifically design their malware to avoid leaving obvious IOCs.

+From a defender's side, IOCs are the foundation of threat detection at scale.
+A single analyst cannot manually review millions of log entries — but automated systems can instantly compare every log entry, file hash, and network connection against millions of known IOCs and alert on matches.
+Sharing IOCs through platforms like MISP and threat intelligence feeds multiplies their value — one organization's discovery becomes every organization's detection capability.